Constructive noncommutative rank computation is in deterministic polynomial time: Introduction

-From earlier results, we can define the {\em non-commutative rank} of $\cB\leq M(n, \F)$ to be the maximum over $d$ of $\frac{1}{d}$ times the maximum rank of a matrix from the blow-up $\rblowup{\cB}{d,d}$.
-An important question is to determine bounds on the blow-up parameter $d$ (as a function of $n$) which achieves the desired maximum.
-From the work of \cite{derksen_bound} it is known that $d = O(n^4\cdot 4^{n^2})$, over algebraically closed fields of characteristic zero.\footnote{Derksen's result applies to a wide class of invariant rings.} In \cite{IQS1} it is shown that $d = O(n^4\cdot 2^{O(n\log n)})$ over large fields of arbitrary characteristics.
+So, when $|\F|$ is large, we can define the {\em non-commutative rank} of $\cB$ to be the maximum over $d$ of $\frac{1}{d}$ times the maximum rank of a matrix from the blow-up $\rblowup{\cB}{d}$.

+From the last formulation above, an important question is to determine bounds on the blow-up parameter $d$ (as a function of $n$) which achieves the desired maximum.
+We define $\sigma(R(n, m))$ to be the smallest $d\in \N$, such that those non-constant homogeneous invariants of degree $\leq d$ define the nullcone of $R(n, m)$.
+From the work of Derksen \cite{derksen_bound} it follows that $\sigma(R(n, m)) \leq O(n^4\cdot 4^{n^2})$, over algebraically closed fields of characteristic zero.\footnote{Derksen's result applies to a wide class of invariant rings.} In \cite{IQS1} we showed that $\sigma(R(n, m))\leq 2^{O(n\log n)}$ over large fields of arbitrary characteristic.
+We also gave an algorithm to compute $\ncrk(T)$ and output a witnessing shrunk subspace with running time $2^{O(n\log n)}$ over large fields.

+We describe this algorithm in the next section.
+After that we describe further progress on the non-commutative rank from the works of Garg et al~\cite{GGOW} and Derksen and Makam~\cite{DM2}.
+We then state the main theorem of the paper.